 If you were to increase your down payment to 20%, your monthly mortgage payment would drop to $763, excluding other costs.

 While you would have to come up with more money for the down payment, you would save nearly $100 per month on your mortgage payment.
 Over the course of 30 years, you would save tens of thousands of dollars in interest payments.

 When you are shopping for mortgage rates, it is important to know your situation.
 By knowing your situation, you can find the mortgage rate that is right for you.
 You can also avoid paying too much for your home loan.

 Things to consider while defining your situation include:

 - Are you looking for a rate that will allow you to refinance your home later?

 - Are you looking for a lower monthly payment?
 Or a lower down payment?

-- What kinds of do you have now?
+- What kinds of

 While not an exhaustive list, the answers to these questions will help you determine what kind of mortgage rate and terms you should be looking for.

 Step 7: Go Rate Shopping